daos-stack/daos/docs/admin/deployment.md

 The server should have sufficiently many physical cores to support the number of targets plus the additional service threads.

+The 'targets:' and 'nr_xs_helpers:' requirement are mandatory, if the number of physical cores are not enough it will fail the starting of the daos engine (notes that 2 cores reserved for system service), or configures with ENV "DAOS_TARGET_OVERSUBSCRIBE=1" to force starting daos engine (possibly hurts performance as multiple XS compete on same core).

 ## Storage Formatting